estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

 * Your Google account username and password.

-### Configuring the connector specification manually
+### Authenticating manually with a service account key

 * The View ID for your Google Analytics account.
 You can find this using Google's [Account Explorer](https://ga-dev-tools.web.app/account-explorer/) tool.